iNoles/SpaceXLaunch-KMP/README.md

 ![badge-desktop](http://img.shields.io/badge/platform-ios-EAEAEA.svg?style=flat)
 ![badge-browser](https://img.shields.io/badge/platform-js-F8DB5D.svg?style=flat)

-A SpaceX KMP App using Compose multiplatform for Android, Desktop and iOS
+SpaceX Launch is a simple app that allows you to see upcoming and latest launches.
+It is built using Kotlin Multiplatform, so it works on Android, iOS, and Desktops.

 It makes use of [SpaceX API](https://github.com/r-spacex/SpaceX-API) to show list of past and upcoming launch.